cloudfoundry/docs-bosh/content/deploying-step-by-step.md

         - if yes, create a new persistent disk with correct size and type and copy data from the old persistent disk
             - issue create_disk CPI call for the new disk
             - issue attach_disk CPI call on a new disk
+            - issue add_persistent_disk Agent call with new disk
             - issue mount_disk Agent call on a new disk
             - issue migrate_disk Agent call on a new disk
             - orphan the old disk